-Ref Торіс Feedback Received / Issues raised or previously noted by the Board Recommendations D2 AASB 107 Cash flow statements Some stakeholders questioned the purpose of Aus 20.1 of AASB 107 Cash flow statements requires entities to prepare additional cash flow reconciliation if the direct method is used, when it is not a requirement under IFRS.
-Staff are aware that the UK FRC is undertaking a project on reviewing content and structure of Cash flow statements.
-Staff will monitor the progress of the project and provide input as appropriate.
-In addition, staff recommend a project plan be developed to undertake a review of Aus disclosures.
-D3 Voluntary tax transparency code The Board of Taxation considers that the AASB can play an important role in the effective operation of the Voluntary Tax Transparency Code by: a) developing certain guidance material to assist business in meeting the standard required by the Code; and b) establishing a common definition of the term 'effective tax rate'.
-The AASB Chair has flagged that the AASB could possibly explore a project on tax disclosures.
-Staff recommend a project plan be developed.
-Staff note that if the Board proceeds with a project, it will need to be given a high priority as any final pronouncement will need to be issued in time for June 2017 reporting.
+From Agenda Paper 8.0 of the August 2016 meeting Ref Topic Feedback Received / Issues raised or previously noted by the Board Staff recommendation (August 2016 AP 8.0) Staff recommendation (this agenda paper) a) developing certain guidance material to assist business in meeting the standard required by the Code; and b) establishing a common definition of the term 'effective tax rate'.
+The AASB Chair has flagged that the AASB could possibly explore a project on tax disclosures. proceeds with a project, it will need to be given a high priority as any final pronouncement will need to be issued in time for June 2017 reporting.
 Staff will monitor the interplay between accounting standards and tax law to improve the alignment of the two.
 As such, staff will continue and increase the communication and co-ordination with other agencies (Treasury and ATO) early in tax policy development and tax law design process which involve both tax laws and accounting standards.
 D4 Pro-forma information & Performance reporting Some stakeholders requested the AASB to explore the pro-forma information and performance reporting provided by entities.
-A stakeholder suggested that 'a clearer, consistent and more comprehensive set of performance measures should be developed with input from not only the Staff are aware that a number of academic staff are working on research projects in relation to pro-forma information and performance reporting.
+A stakeholder suggested that 'a clearer, consistent and more comprehensive set of performance measures should be developed with input from not only the preparers but from a good cross section of investors'.
+Staff are aware that a number of academic staff are working on research projects in relation to pro-forma information and performance reporting.
 Staff will monitor the progress of those research projects and provide input as appropriate.
+Staff also recommend this issue to be considered as part of research agenda.
+Consider exploring whether the AASB should develop proposals/ guidance with respect to pro-forma information and performance measures as potential projects when resources become available - no further work on this topic until such time.